-Operator: Operates particular equipment, including follow spot, control functions; patron seating and management; coat check;
+Operator: Operates particular equipment, including follow spot, control functions; patron seating and management and assists in concession and bar sales when necessary and trained to do so.

-Usher: Performs duties as assigned including ticket taking; zone safety merchandising sales for licensees when assigned and assists in concession and bar sales.
+Usher: Performs duties as assigned including ticket taking; zone safety first three months of employment in this position.

 Usher - Probation: Performs same functions as Usher.
-Probation Ushers spend the first three months of employment in this position.
+Probation Ushers spend the